-The TCIS Learning Commons (LC) is more than just a library to house books, but it is an active center of learning for all students.
+The TCIS Learning Commons (Library Complex) is an active and energetic center of learning for all students.
 The Learning Commons personnel collaborate with teachers and support students as they develop the literacy, inquiry, and digital citizenship skills necessary to become global citizens.

 The Learning Center provides all students with many opportunities to read for pleasure and for information:

 - The Elementary LC contains over 16,000 items

 - The Secondary LC contains over 14,000 items.